hongseok-yang/logic25/README.md

 * [Homework1](https://github.com/hongseok-yang/logic25/blob/master/Homework/sheet1-questions.pdf) - Deadline: 6:00pm on 4 April 2025 (Friday).
 * [Homework2](https://github.com/hongseok-yang/logic25/blob/master/Homework/sheet2-questions.pdf) - Deadline: 6:00pm on 9 May 2025 (Friday).
 * [Homework3](https://github.com/hongseok-yang/logic25/blob/master/Homework/sheet3-questions.pdf) - Deadline: 6:00pm on 30 May 2025 (Friday).
+The deadline is extended until 6:00pm on 31 May 2025 (Friday) due to the overlap with the early-voting days of the presidential election.

 ## 6. Tentative Plan